Introduction

 - A warm Distant Light for the sun.

-We have also added a couple of Area Lights to fill the characters.
+We also added a couple of Area Lights to fill the characters.
 But we’ll come back to this later.

 Let’s focus on Natural Lights first.